 Stress - an outline

 The Mental Health Foundation of New Zealand describes stress as "our physical and emotional response to a demand or ‘stressor’ in our environment."
-There are many factors than can contribute to stress but it needs to be dealt with and not ignored as it can be a killer.
+Many factors can contribute to stress, but it needs to be dealt with and not ignored as it can be a killer.
 Looking at colleagues who seem to be "toughing it out" is not the answer - everyone is different and copes differently.
-Workplace stress is important and must be minimised and managed.
+Workplace stress is dangerous and must be minimised and managed.
 If it is allowed to continue, it will result in a decrease in performance and barristers will become caught in a cycle of struggling but failing to achieve deadlines, and increased stress resulting from those failures.
 The Health Navigator New Zealand website has advice on recognising the symptoms, tips for managing stress, and people to call for help.

 Vicarious or Secondary Trauma

 Announcing a separation to your friends often results in a flood of advice on how to protect your assets.
-While resolving financial and property issues is important and looking after your children (and pets!)
+While resolving property and financial matters is essential and looking after your children (and pets!)
 Is critical, you also have to do look after yourself by dealing with the confusion, grief and anger that you may be experiencing.
-You may have questions about whether you can save your relationship and need to talk to someone who is neutral.
-Although friends and family can provide amazing support, they can be partisan and inflame the situation.
+You may have questions about whether you can save your relationship and need to talk to someone neutral.
+Although friends and family can provide fantastic support, they can be partisan and inflame the situation.
 Options include relationship counselling through the government service or privately through a psychologist.
 You may also decide to seek advice on how to parent during and after the separation.
 You can check this page for links for finding a counsellor or therapist.
 It may also help to talk to somebody who is or has experienced a separation themselves.
 Use Meet Up to find a local support group.

 Grief and Bereavement

-Loss may be part of life but that doesn't mean that we should all just bear up and get on with it.
+Loss may be part of life, but that doesn't mean that we should all bear up and get on with it.
 We can experience loss through the death of a loved one, including a pet, changes in our work environment, or the loss of a home environment such as a house.
-Grief has no standard time frame, but this webpage has suggestions on what you can do to improve the situation and it suggests how to get help.
+Grief has no standard time frame, but this webpage has suggestions on what you can do to improve the situation, and it suggests how to get help.